cyChop/crontab4j/README.md

 ### V0.2 - Changing the parsing engine and adding syntaxes

-  * [ ] Test rewriting engine in Antlr (using a grammar has advantages in terms of readibility, scalibility and maintenance)
+  * [ ] Find a parsing method without use of regular expressions
-  * [ ] Compare performances/footprint and retain overall best version
   * [ ] Scheduler enhancement
     * [ ] Use a custom implementation instead of Java's timer
     * [ ] Concurrence management (per job!)